chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ![alt text](https://d17h27t6h515a5.cloudfront.net/topher/2017/July/59737b6e_screen-shot-2017-07-22-at-9.20.22-am/screen-shot-2017-07-22-at-9.20.22-am.png)
 ###
-Scikit-Learn or `sklearn.svm.SVC` will help us implement the SVM algorithm.
+**Scikit-Learn** or `sklearn.svm.SVC` will help us implement the SVM algorithm.
 [Check this link out for documentation on scikit-learn](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.svm)
 ###
 `svm.py` will house our SVM code and `generate_clusters.py` will help us create a random dataset.
 ```py
 svc = svm.SVC(kernel='linear').fit(X, y)
 ```
  The line above is the one doing the heavy lifting.
 The type of delineation can be changed.
-It must be one of ‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’, ‘precomputed’ or a callable.
+It must be one of *‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’, ‘precomputed’* or a callable.
 [Read more here](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

 We also do some **SVM Image Classification**, and this can be found under `svm_image_classifer`.

-###### Recognition Exercise - Combining what we have learned!
 ###
+###
+###

+#### Recognition Exercise - Combining what we have learned!
+###
-This is a very good(almost perfect) confusion matrix.
+This is a very good confusion matrix.
 Initially, ours will not come out this good.
 ![alt text](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59825df9_screen-shot-2017-08-02-at-4.18.53-pm/screen-shot-2017-08-02-at-4.18.53-pm.png)
 ###
 ```sh